DSCR Loans: Refinance or Buy Investment Properties

 Negative Net Cash Flow means that the property does not generate enough monthly rental income to cover their entire fixed monthly expenses.

 At Newfi, we offer financing for properties with either positive or negative cash flow.
-We provide loans for properties with a cash flow as low as 0.8, ensuring flexible options for a range of real estate investments.
+We provide loans for properties with DSCR as low as 0.8.
+Learn more in our Investment Property DSCR guide.

 Optimize Your Cash Flow with a DSCR Loan

-How do Lenders Determine Estimated Monthly Rent for a DSCR Loan?
+How Lenders Estimate Monthly Rent for DSCR Loans

 - Lenders often request current lease agreements for the property being financed to verify rental income.
 If unavailable, they may reference comparable properties or use short-term rental data to estimate income.